 We use an ensemble of 100 simulations of FAMOUS detailed in Williams et al. (2013), and build upon the results of that study.
-The ensemble was run in order to test the utility of including the carbon cycle in enhancing the FAMOUS simulator.
+The ensemble was run in order to test the utility of including the carbon cycle in enhancing the FAMOUS model.
 The ensemble design perturbs 7 vegetation and land surface control parameters (see table 1) in a latin hypercube configuration (McKay et al., 1979).
-This kind of design efficiently spans parameter space, and is commonly used for constructing surface response type statistical models known as emulators (see e.g. (Urban and Fricker, 2010)).
+This kind of design efficiently spans parameter space, and has been shown to be better than others for constructing surface response type statistical models known as emulators (Urban and Fricker, 2010).

-This design builds upon a previous ensemble run by Gregoire et al. (2010), and implicitly contains a further parameter, β , that indexes into that other ensemble.
-The β parameter indexes the top 10 performing simulations with regards to the atmospheric climate.
-The Beta parameter is uncorrelated with any land surface parameters and the simulator output, so we exclude it from the ensemble design, essentially treating it as a nuisance parameter.
+This design builds upon a previous ensemble run by Gregoire et al. (2010), and implicitly contains a further parameter, β, that indexes into that other ensemble.
+The β parameter indexes the top 10 performing models with regards to the atmospheric climate.
+The Beta parameter is uncorrelated with any land surface parameters and the model output, so we exclude it from the ensemble design, essentially treating it as a nuisance parameter.